ytmytm/teensy64/README.md

  <p><small>Click for video</small></p>
 </a>

-The price for that is while mode 3 is running the screen memory visible for VIC is not updated, but we can see that the program is running and the border colour changes.
-In many applications this doesn't matter or the software can slow down to mode 2 or mode 1 during screen writes.
+While running in mode 3, the screen memory visible to VIC is not updated, but it is possible to see that the program is running and the border color changes.
+In many applications, this is not a problem, or the software can slow down to mode 2 or mode 1 during screen writes.

-There was no extra effort here to update the screen.
-Before program finished fast mode was turned off so Teensy64 returned to mode 1.
-The program finished with cursor at the bottom of the screen and after printing `READY` the screen had to be scrolled up.
-During scroll in mode 1 the reads came from internal cache (updated while mode 3 was active) and writes went through the system bus into mainboard RAM, so became visible for VIC.
+There was no need to update the screen separately in this case.
+After the program finished, fast mode was turned off, and Teensy64 returned to mode 1.
+The program ended with the cursor at the bottom of the screen, and after printing `READY`, the screen had to be scrolled up.
+During the scroll in mode 1, the reads came from the internal cache (which was updated while mode 3 was active), and the writes went through the system bus into the mainboard RAM, thus becoming visible to VIC.

 ## Configuration examples